Tucson Southwest, USA Travel Guide

 Book rental car for favorable rates and choice; availability can limit during peak times.

-Plan a rough itinerary, outlining attractions and activities for each day.
+Plan a rough itinerary, outlining sights and things to do for each day.

 Confirm all reservations (flights, accommodation, car rental, tours).